skierpage/hydrogen_ladder_svg/README.md

 == TODO: Categories legend and highlight ==
-TODO: so make this interactive, add a legend for
+TODO: so make this interactive

+TODO: add a legend for
 * Chemicals & processes
 * Power system
 * Aviation & shipping